Actively Recruiting

 - Hearing loss caused by bacterial meningitis

-- Neither English nor Spanish as the dominant family language at home (for model building arm)
+- Neither English nor Spanish is the dominant family language at home

-- Dominant language other than English (for treatment arm)
+- For treatment group: Dominant language other than English

-- Diagnoses or medical conditions expected to affect language development independent of hearing loss
+- For treatment group: Medical conditions expected to impact language development independent of hearing loss

-- Cochlear nerve deficiency in implanted ears or severe cochlear malformation
+- For treatment group: Cochlear nerve deficiency in implanted ears or severe cochlear malformation

-- Children with spoken language scoring better than 25th percentile on CDI Words and Sentences evaluation
+- For treatment group: Children already having spoken language who score above the 25th percentile on the Words and Sentences portion of the CDI language evaluation

-- Child with more than two months of cochlear implant experience prior to treatment start
+- For treatment group: Child with more than two months of cochlear implant experience prior to treatment start

 AI-Screening